'Putin is vulnerable': Navalny camp to tap voter concerns on war and economy | Politics

 'Putin is vulnerable': Navalny camp to tap voter concerns on war and economy

 But they see the 100-day campaign as a chance to expose him as vulnerable on the issues that most matter to Russians: the war in Ukraine and the state of the economy.
-Putin declared his candidacy for another six-year term on Friday and there is no serious rival to challenge him, with Navalny serving more than 30 years in a penal colony and other critics also jailed or in exile.
+Putin declared his candidacy for another six-year term last Friday and there is no serious rival to challenge him, with Navalny serving more than 30 years in prison and other critics also jailed or in exile.

 With his hands on all the levers of power in Russia, Vladimir Putin cannot be beaten in a presidential election, top aides to jailed opposition leader Alexei Navalny say.
 But they see the 100-day campaign as a chance to expose him as vulnerable on the issues that most matter to Russians: the war in Ukraine and the state of the economy.

-Putin declared his candidacy for another six-year term on Friday and there is no serious rival to challenge him, with Navalny serving more than 30 years in a penal colony and other critics also jailed or in exile.
+Putin declared his candidacy for another six-year term last Friday and there is no serious rival to challenge him, with Navalny serving more than 30 years in prison and other critics also jailed or in exile.
+On Monday Navalny's supporters said he had been moved from his previous penal colony and his current whereabouts were unclear.
 With the Kremlin in full control of state media and able to decide who can and cannot run, the Navalny camp says this is not a real election.
 But it sees the campaign window as a rare opportunity to draw Russians into a political conversation and convince them that Russia's main problems are of Putin's making.

 "Of course it's impossible to beat Putin in the 'elections'," Navalny aide Leonid Volkov told Reuters.
 "The aim of our campaign is to change the political agenda in Russia."
 During an election campaign when people are focused on politics and expecting promises and solutions, it will be harder for the Kremlin to avoid difficult topics, he said.